General Robust Bayes Pseudo-Posterior: Exponential Convergence results with Applications: Introduction

-From a true Bayesian perspective, there are only few solutions to the problem of model misspecification \citep{Ritov:1985,Ritov:1987,Sivaganesan:1993,Dey/etc:1996,Shyamalkumar:2000}.
-However, most of them, if not all, assume that the perturbation in the model is known beforehand, such as gross error contaminated models with known contamination proportion $\epsilon$.
-This is rarely possible in practice, specially with the modern complex datasets and so it restricts their real-life applications.
-Some attempts have been made to develop alternative solutions by linking Bayesian inference suitably with the frequentist concept of robustness.
-Note that, in the frequentist sense, there are two major approaches to achieve robustness, namely the use of heavy tailed distributions (e.g., $t$-distribution in place of normal), or new (robust) inference methodologies \citep{Hampel/etc:1986,Basu/etc:2011}.
-The first one has been adapted by some Bayesian scientists; see \cite{Andrade/O’Hagan:2006,Andrade/O’Hagan:2011} and \cite{Desgagne:2013} among others.
+To achieve robustness against data contamination (outliers) in Bayesian inference, some attempts have been made to develop alternative solutions by linking Bayesian inference suitably to the frequentist concept of robustness.
+In the frequentist sense, there are two major approaches to achieve robustness, namely the use of heavy tailed distributions (e.g., $t$-distribution in place of normal), or new (robust) inference methodologies \citep{Hampel/etc:1986,Basu/etc:2011}.
+The first one has been adopted by some Bayesian scientists; see \cite{Andrade/OHagan:2006,Andrade/OHagan:2011} and \cite{Desgagne:2013} among others.
 However, the difficulty with this approach is the availability of appropriate heavy tailed alternatives in complex scenarios and it indeed does not solve the non-robustness of Bayesian inference for a specified model (which might be of a lighter tail).
-The second approach of frequentist robustness, namely the modified inference methodologies, serves the purpose but differs in the strictest probabilistic sense from the Bayesian philosophy, since one needs to alter the posterior density appropriately to achieve robustness against data contamination or model misspecification; the resulting modified posteriors are generally refereed to as pseudo-posterior densities.
-Different such pseudo-posteriors have been proposed by \cite{Greco/etc:2008}, \cite{Agostinelli/Greco:2013}, \cite{Cabras/etc:2014}, \cite{hv11}, \cite{Ghosh/Basu:2016}, \cite{Danesi/etc:2016}, \cite{Atkinson/etc:2017} and \cite{Nakagawa/Hashimoto:2017}; all of them have primarily considered independent stationary models and have different pros and cons.
+The second approach of frequentist robustness serves the purpose but differs in the strictest probabilistic sense from the Bayesian philosophy, since one needs to alter the posterior density appropriately to achieve robustness against data contamination or model misspecification; the resulting modified posteriors are generally referred to as pseudo-posterior densities.
+Different such pseudo-posteriors have been proposed by \cite{Greco/etc:2008,Agostinelli/Greco:2013,hv11, Ghosh/Basu:2016, Danesi/etc:2016,Atkinson/etc:2017,Nakagawa/Hashimoto:2017}; but all of them have primarily considered independent stationary models and have different pros and cons.
 Another recent attempt, in the borderline of these two approaches, has been proposed by \cite{Wang/Blei:2016}, who have transformed the given model to a localized model involving hyperparameters to be estimated through the empirical Bayes approach.